HomeLatest NewsCyber SecurityPersistent Systems renews cybersecurity contract with Trend Micro

-Japanese cybersecurity firm Trend Micro said that it has been appointed by Persistent Systems to secure its VMware environments, after a successful endpoint security deployment for nearly a decade.
+Japanese cybersecurity firm said that has been appointed by Persistent Systems to secure its VMware environments, after a successful endpoint deployment for nearly a decade.

 The solutions chosen are Deep Security and Apex One endpoint security which Persistent Systems has been using to protect its 11,000 endpoints across the globe for almost ten years.